twinkarma/hpc-reproducibility/slides/index.md

 ### HPC Workflow

+* Why are things running slower than my desktop?
   * It can take time for your queued jobs to run
   * A node can be used by multiple users at the same time
   * Individual CPU cores on HPC may be slower than your machine
   * Network storage is slower than SSD

 ---